Kyle Kubitza: Los Angeles Angels of Anaheim

 On January 8, 2015, the Braves traded Kubitza and Nate Hyatt to the Los Angeles Angels of Anaheim in exchange for Ricardo Sánchez.
 He started the season with the Triple-A Salt Lake Bees.
 The Angels promoted Kubitza to the major leagues on June 10, 2015.
 He made his major league debut that day in place of David Freese, who had been injured.
 Kubitza was optioned to the minors on June 28, having hit .214 in eleven games for the Angels.
 Freese was placed on the disabled list on July 23, clearing a roster spot for Kubitza's return.
 Five days later, Kubitza was sent to Salt Lake as the Angels sought to promote a backup outfielder to replace Mike Trout.
 Kubitza began to play other positions during this minor league stint, and was recalled on September 8.

 Texas Rangers

 On June 21, 2016, Kubitza was traded to the Texas Rangers for cash considerations after being designated for assignment on June 13, 2016.

-Return to Atlanta
+Atlanta Braves (second stint)

 On August 12, 2016, Kubitza was claimed off waivers by the Atlanta Braves.
+On September 2, he was removed from the 40-man roster and sent outright to the Triple–A Gwinnett Braves.

-He elected free agency on November 6, 2017.
+Kubitza returned to Gwinnett in 2017, playing in 92 games and hitting .241/.333/.346 with 5 home runs and 25 RBI.
+He elected free agency following the season on November 6, 2017.